OathPros/COMP3/source/patterns/feedback/notifications.rst

   * - Element
     - Description
-  * - Application Icon
+  * - App Icon
-    - Indicates which application sent the notification.
+    - Indicates which app sent the notification.
   * - Title
     - A short and concise summary of the event that triggered the notification, written in :ref:`header capitalization<header-capitalization>`.
 The notification should be understandable from the title alone.
   * - Body